ginge/Ender6/README.md

 # General Notes
 * EEPROM is stored on the SD card.
 If you change the SD, make sure to copy it over
+* Tighten all of the rollers before use. at high speed the carriage can vibrate if it is fractionally loose

 # LCD:
 DWIN DMT48270C043_06WT - https://www.aliexpress.com/item/1005001962148737.html?spm=2114.12010612.8148356.23.51f46c08lNXdFA